anderosc/moneytracker/README.md

 - Users must first log in to access their finance dashboard.
 Just klick LOG IN

 ### View Income and Expenses:
 - After logging in, users can view their income and expenses, which are listed with details like amount, category, date, and comments.
+Application has sample data by default.

 ### Add/Edit/Delete Income and Expenses:
 - Users can add new income and expense entries using the provided forms.